Skip to content

 });

-MainConfig is a configuration dictionary, you can find a list of supported configuration options through the following link.
+MainConfig is a configuration dictionary.
+You can find a list of supported configuration options at the following link:

 https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md